 Teenagers and their relationship with their physical body

 For adolescents, yoga is an effective tool for developing self-knowledge through awareness of the deep connection between the body and mind.
 Yoga opens pathways for:

 - Recognizing their personal power

-- Having tools available that balance the mind and that support healthy development
+- Having tools available for balancing the mind and that support healthy growth

 Teenagers are understandably often worried about their body’s function and outlook; their body changes and hormonal changes make them feel overwhelmed.
 Practicing yoga helps them to bring attention to their body in a conscious and non-judgmental way.
 It helps them know and appreciate their body for what it can do, and at the same time to accept its limits.

 Listening and becoming aware of one’s limits in an asana, the ability to stop when necessary, teaches teenagers to say no. This will support them both in situations concerning their own body and in relationships with the outside world.

 Yoga provides teens with the tools to learn how to stay focused and calm even in the midst of external disturbances.
 Deep breathing and relaxation techniques promote concentration during the preparation for an exam and help manage states of anxiety and tension.

 Adolescents look for their place in society and try to understand how to express themselves.
 They experiment with ways of acting and behaving while building their individualism and their ability to decide independently about their own life.